Cinnamon and Kale

 Other healthy sauces you might like

-You might also like this no sugar apple chutney recipe.
+You might also like this low sugar apple chutney recipe.
 Or browse the sauces for more homemade condiments.

 Your feedback and questions are much appreciated.